dev-sre-21/packer-centos-kvm-k8s/README.md

 Packer is an application created by Hashicorp, that makes use of templates in JSON format.
 The Packer's template has the instructions to download the operating system image, specifications regarding the virtual machine, and as optional definition a post-install script.

 KickStart takes place to manage the virtual machine definitions in a fine-grained manner.
 For instance, how the virtual machine disk should be partitioned, unnecessary firmware removal, disabling services from *systemd*.
 KickStart has numerous variety of use.
-To learn more: <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-commands-and-options-reference_installing-rhel-as-an-experienced-user>
+To learn more: [KickStart - RedHat reference](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/performing_an_advanced_rhel_installation/kickstart-commands-and-options-reference_installing-rhel-as-an-experienced-user)

 This overview is an example that depicts how to create infrastructure during a phase of transition.
 This model was standard during the transformation between the *past view* that I call "the system admin phase" and the evolution of pipelines focused on "deliver what the developers need."